SAP-archive/node-refiner/docs/testing.md

           requests:
             cpu: 50m
             memory: 256Mi
-      imagePullSecrets:
-      - name: docker-registry
-      serviceAccountName: node-harvester-sa
+      serviceAccountName: node-refiner-sa
 ```

 ### Stress Test
 The idea here is to test how the `CA` and this operator coordinate their tasks together.
 We will do this by simulating a heavy workload load to be scheduled in the cluster, thus requiring the `CA` to act upon the excess needed resources.

-When the `CA` spins up new resources, the `NH` will be notified and will ensure that there is no action on its part to be performed for a pre-set Grace Period; this allows the cluster to stabilize its resources consumption before evaluating the cluster utilization and taking any action.
+When the `CA` spins up new resources, the `NR` will be notified and will ensure that there is no action on its part to be performed for a pre-set Grace Period; this allows the cluster to stabilize its resources consumption before evaluating the cluster utilization and taking any action.

 We can then delete this workload, leaving the cluster with an unneeded number of resources dangling.
 Ideally, the operator should act upon this and drain some of the nodes depending on the utilization metrics calculated.
 The`CA` would find that these nodes are highly under-utilized and will delete them in the following step.
 1. First, ensure that you have the testing namespace active.
 If you haven't done yet, you'll find the steps written above.